Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Institutional critique involves the practice of critiquing an institution as a form of artistic expression.

-Installation art revolves around crafting an aesthetic or sensory experience within a specific setting, frequently encouraging active participation.
+Installation art revolves around crafting an aesthetic or sensory experience within a specific setting, often encouraging active participation.

 An art intervention is a work of art that’s created with the intention of interacting with an existing structure or situation.

-Kinetic art is a form of art that relies on movement to create its impact.
+Kinetic art is a form of art that incorporates movement.

 Kitsch refers to art, objects, or design deemed to be in poor taste due to excessive garishness, sentimentality, or knowing irony.